Criminal Conspiracy Charges

 The law behind a criminal conspiracy allegation can appear quite complicated.
 In the Supreme Court, a criminal conspiracy has been defined as “plotting and acting together to achieve evil results.”
 In another case, a conspiracy has been described as an “agreement to do something [criminal] where the conspirators act in concert of a common goal.”

 Conspiracy cases can only occur with two or more parties being involved in an agreement to commit the offence(s).
 It is very common to see conspiracy charges for drug trafficking allegations since this type of illicit activity often involves multiple parties being involved in a scheme.
-Conspiracy is also commonly charged in relation to the following types of charges: fraudulent schemes; murder plots; home invasions; and mischief charges (protesters).
+Conspiracy is also commonly charged in relation to fraudulent schemes, murder plots, home invasions, and mischief charges (protesters, etc.).

 The Unique Nature of a Conspiracy